NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Desert Drake.md

 abilities_mid:
   - name: ""
   - name: "Wing Deflection"
-    desc: "`pf2:r`  **Trigger** The desert drake is targeted with an attack\n**Effect** The desert drake raises their wing, gaining a +2 circumstance bonus to AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** The desert drake is targeted with an attack\n* * *\n\n**Effect** The desert drake raises their wing, gaining a +2 circumstance bonus to AC against the triggering attack.
 If the desert drake is flying at the time they're attacked, they descend 10 feet after the attack is complete."

 attacks:
   - name: ""